utopia-os/interoperable-distributed-architecture/README.md

 ## Requirements

 - Users can create, read, update and delete (CRUD) data items
-- Data items can be owned by a user or group of users
+- Single data items can be owned by a user or group of users
-- Data items can belong to one or more networks
+- Single data items can belong to one or more networks
 - Different Networks running different databases
 - Frontends can connect with one or more databases
 - Adapters allow frontends to perform CRUD operations on different databases